Our pupils are on their feet

 Joint Lead Criminal Clerk

-Joseph is at the start of his fourth month on his feet as a pupil Barrister specialising in crime under the supervision of Philip Clemo.
+Joseph is entering his final month of second six pupillage specialising in crime under the supervision of Philip Clemo.

-In the first six of pupillage Joseph gained experience in written advocacy, the drafting of documents, including hearing and sentencing openings and defence statements.
-His supervisor has commented that his written work is of, ‘…the quality one would expect to see from someone of many more years experience.’
+Joseph continues to build upon the experience he gained during the first six months of pupillage where he gained experience in written advocacy, the drafting of documents, including hearing and sentencing openings and defence statements.
+This work was considered to be of ‘…the quality one would expect to see from someone of many more years’ experience.’

 Alongside crime, Joseph has an interest in disciplinary and regulatory work.